Kuanhao-Chao/LiftOn/docs/source/index.rst

 3. **Improved distantly related species lift-over**: A key limitation of DNA-based lift-over tools is that they do not perform well when the reference and target genomes have significantly diverged.
 With the help of protein alignments and the protein maximization algorithm, LiftOn improves the lift-over process between distantly related species.
 See ":ref:`distant_species_liftover_mouse_to_rat`" and ":ref:`distant_species_liftover_drosophila_melanogaster_2_erecta`" result sections.

-LiftOn is free, it's open source, it's easy to install , and it's in Python!
+LiftOn is free, it's open source, it's easy to install, and it's in Python!

 |